capsa_torch.neo¶

 - Parameters:

-)node_name_filter (list[str] | None) – List of node names to filter out from the graph.
+node_name_filter (list[str] | None) – List of node names to filter out from the graph.
 If provided, must be a list matching the number of integration sites, or a list of a single string. (default:

-)pixel_wise (bool) – If True, compute vacuity scores per pixel; otherwise, compute a global score. (default:
+None)pixel_wise (bool) – If True, compute vacuity scores per pixel; otherwise, compute a global score. (default:

-)verbose (int) – Set the verbosity level for wrapping.
+None)verbose (int) – Set the verbosity level for wrapping.

-)torch_compile (bool) – Apply torch’s inductor to compile the wrapped model.
+0 <= verbose <= 2(default:0)torch_compile (bool) – Apply torch’s inductor to compile the wrapped model.
 This should improve model performance, at the cost of initial overhead. (default:

-)symbolic_trace (bool) – Attempt to use symbolic shapes when tracing the module’s graph.
+False)symbolic_trace (bool) – Attempt to use symbolic shapes when tracing the module’s graph.
 Turning this on will help to avoid rewrapping when the model is fed different input shapes, however it is not well supported by all models. (default:

 Note

-are keyword arguments only
+verboseandsymbolic_traceare keyword arguments only

 - __call__(module_or_module_class)¶